pepe454/turtles-all-the-way-down/README.md

 # Turtles All the Way Down
-Create spiral images using the pygame library
+Create spiral images using the pygame library.
 Generate different drawings based on configurations in spiral_drawing.py

 ## Building a Spiral